Dennis Coslett

-Dennis Coslett (12 September 1939 – 20 May 2004) was a Welsh political activist, best known as a member of the Free Wales Army, who became notorious in 1969.
+Dennis Coslett (12 September 1939 – 20 May 2004) was a Welsh nationalist political activist, best known as being a member and self-styled commandant of the paramilitary Free Wales Army (FWA), who became notorious in Wales throughout the 1960s.

+Biography

+Early life

 Born in Carmarthen, Coslett was conscripted at the age of 18.
-He served as an infantryman with the Royal Welch Fusiliers and later became a merchant seaman.
+He served in the British Army as an infantryman with the Royal Welch Fusiliers and later became a seaman in the Merchant Navy.
 On his return to Wales, Coslett worked as a shot-firer in many of the small private coal mines in west Wales.
-Coslett lost the use of his left eye in an accident underground, and subsequently lost his job.
+He went on to lose the use of his left eye in an accident underground, and subsequently lost his job.

+Free Wales Army

 The flooding of the Tryweryn valley and destruction of Welsh language communities had sparked controversy.
 Many Welsh nationalists became frustrated by the refusal of Plaid Cymru to take a tougher stance on such issues at the time.
-Coslett had initially set up his own militant group, the Welsh Republican Army, but in 1965, he joined forces with Julian Cayo-Evans' as part of the Free Wales Army.
+Coslett had initially set up his own militant group, the Welsh Republican Army, but in 1965, he joined forces with Julian Cayo-Evans as part of the FWA.

 The pair were interviewed on television by David Frost in 1967.
-Frost made a number of facetious comments and referred to Coslett as Dai Dayan, because of his resemblance to Moshe Dayan, the Israeli general who also wore a patch on his left eye.
+Frost made a number of facetious comments and referred to Coslett as "Dai Dayan", because of his resemblance to Moshe Dayan, the Israeli general who also wore a patch on his left eye.
 However, both Coslett and Cayo-Evans were adept at courting the media and publicising their gatherings, which were essentially harmless.
-The Free Wales Army was also quite happy to take the credit for acts of protest committed by other organisations, such as explosions, damage to second homes owned by English people and the defacing or destruction of English language road signs.
+The Free Wales Army was also quite happy to take the credit for acts of protest committed by other organisations, such as explosions, damage to second homes owned by English people and the defacing or destruction of English-language road signs.
+Most notably, this included the actions of Mudiad Amddiffyn Cymru (MAC), from whom Coslett had once received explosives that were used in a failed FWA bombing of a water pipeline connecting the Elan Valley Reservoirs to Birmingham in 1967.